 Test your glow plug relay and plugs now!
 While you've got this thing pulled apart, use a test light between the connector and the plug.
 If they are bad, replace them with Bosch Duraterms.

 It wouldn't be a bad idea to get your injectors tested and cleaned as well.
-I have never dealt with him personally, but I hear good things about Kris Stratton at Midland Diesel Service for the best rebuilt injectors.
+John at Quadstar has brand new Bosch injectors and you don't want to go with anything else.
 So if you have the time, pull that turbo off and get everything done now.

 - Ok, you're ready to get going on the starter.
 The first thing is to remove the 16mm nut from the battery cable.
 It's pretty tight down in there with not a lot of room to wrench the nut off even with a gear wrench so I daisy chained two long extensions to a short, wobbly extension and came in from the front of the truck along the frame rail.
 Easy peasy.